Short-Term Limited Duration Plans Proposed Rule Released

 Epilepsy Foundation Joins Coalition Letter Urging Congress to Protect Medicaid

 On March 3, 2017, the Epilepsy Foundation joined 100 national organizations representing older Americans and people with disabilities in a letter to Congressional leadership urging Congress not to make radical structural changes to Medicaid through block grants or per capita caps.
-These kind of changes would lead to fewer services and higher health care costs for people with epilepsy, putting their care at risk.
+These kinds of changes would lead to fewer services and higher health care costs for people with epilepsy, putting their care at risk.
 Read our letter below.

 Coalition Letter to Congressional Leadership on Protecting Medicaid (March 3, 2017)